igreil/simplinvoice/README.md

   of starred commands.
 - An interface with babel, to choose language and/or currency (tax rates?) automatically
-- Documentation!
 - When using \Credit, store credit larger than the amount owed leads to errors
 - Make a starred version of \Credit that is not a running item, but deducted at the bottom with the taxes.
 Same for shipping, or other random items?
 - What about percent discounts? ("3% Repeat Customer Discount")
 - What about 0% tax items?
-(Fees, cash repayments etc.) \ZeroTaxItem ?
+(Fees, cash repayments etc.) \ZeroTaxItem?
+Or
+  \InvoiceLine[0] or \InvoiceLine[z] or similar …
 - Option to have $ before amount, € after: $10 <=> 10 €
 - Layout issues with single digit tax amounts (e.g. 19/7%)
-- Issues with X class: \TaxAmnt uses the last value instead of zero
+- Issues with X class: \TaxAmnt uses the last calcualted value instead of zero
-- An easy way to add a rule, or some vertical white space
+- An easy way to add a horizontal rule, or some vertical white space
-- QR Code for easy online banking (QR-Code / Giro-Code)
-- Perhaps a counter for invoice numbers, autoamtically incremented and writen to an external file?
+- Perhaps a counter for invoice numbers, automatically incremented and writen to an external file?
+- Documentation!

 ## License and Disclaimer